 - live beyond the statutory walking distance

-- attend the school designated by the County Council to serve the child’s home address.
+- attend the school designated by their Local Authority to serve the child’s home address

 Free school transport is not an automatic entitlement for children who attend special schools or have SEND.
 The normal entitlement criteria would still apply.
 In some cases, where transport is provided for children with special needs, the type of transport will be in line with the recommendations made by the professionals involved in placing the child.